pwnerblu/dfuipswbuilder-64bit/README.md

 This is mainly a proof of concept that you should be able to make a DFU IPSW and restore it without needing pwndfu mode on 64-bit iDevices.
 If you have any questions, please let me know.

+After the DFU IPSW is built, you can restore it via idevicerestore.
+You will lose your data when you do this.
+IPSW name for the DFU ipsw will be: DFU_Custom.ipsw

 This project is licensed under the GNU General Public License v3.0.